 The data tells us from organizations that take work-life balance seriously.
 It turns out that work-life balance is much more than a check-off box on an employee survey.
 It’s the prerequisite for performance and engagement.
 It gives employees the tools and encouragement to work more effectively, to take care of their health, improve skills, and work in a way that makes them feel valued.

 People who feel they have good work-life balance work 21% harder than those who don’t, reports the Corporate Executive Board, which represents about 80% of the Fortune 500.
 Gallup found that engaged employees are 28% more productive than those who aren't engaged.
 But only 29% of workers are engaged.
-American businesses leave more then $300 billion on the table in lost productivity every year due to disengaged employees.
+American businesses leave more than $300 billion on the table in lost productivity every year due to disengaged employees.

 Naturally, every company wants employee engagement, which means that employees put forth discretionary effort beyond the call of duty.
 What makes an employee do more than what's necessary?
 Certainly not a fatigued brain.
 The key dimension of engaged employees is energy, vigor.

-THE EFFECTIVE MODEL
+THE FOCUS MODEL

 In other words, make work-life balance an integral part of the operations and workflow of the team or organization.
 When the goal is working in a way that strengthens attention, well-being, trust, communication, wellness, and value, it doesn’t take a brain scientist to see that people are more inclined to give not just their all, but more than that, the discretionary effort of employee engagement.